jdi-docs/jdi-light/source/includes/_tutorial.md

         userName.is().hidden();
     }
 ```
-As Next step we will create one common test scenario and put User as parameter for it. <br/>
+As a next step, we will create one common test scenario and pass User as a parameter to it. <br/>
-And the last thing is just link our test to dataprovider method using **@Test** annotation parameters.<br/>
+And the last step is just to link our test to the dataprovider method using **@Test** annotation parameters.<br/>
-Thats it!<br/>
+That's it!<br/>
-If we run this one scenario we will get 3 tests that validate different cases of failed login.<br/>
+If we run this scenario, we will get 3 tests that validate different cases of failed login.<br/>
-In this way you can easily manage same scenarios with different test data, increase testing coverage, add new data sets or update them without changing tests<br/>
+This way you can easily manage same scenarios with different test data, increase testing coverage, add new data sets or update them without changing the actual tests<br/>
 So simple! <a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">I Like it!</a><br/>
 <a href="https://github.com/jdi-tutorials/02-jdi-light-forms-elements" target="_blank">See this example in LoginExample.java on Github</a>

 ## 4. UI Elements and optimization
-1. Main UI Elements types in JDI Light and few examples<br/>
+1. Main UI Element types in JDI Light and a few examples.<br/>
-2. Complex Contact From example<br/>
+2. Complex Contact Form example.<br/>
 3. Check and verify Form methods.
-Errors in logs<br/>
+Errors in logs.<br/>
-4. 5 Ways to describe Form from complex Selenium example (17 lines) to 1 line Form<br/>
+4. 5 Ways to describe Form with a complex Selenium example (17 lines) to 1 line Form<br/>

 ### UI Elements on Contact Form
-We got first look on JDI Light and now let's look closer to UI Elements.
+We've had a quick look at JDI Light and now let's look closer at UI Elements.
 In JDI we have 3 kinds of elements:<br/>
-1. **Common Elements**: Buttons, TextFields, Text, Checkbox etc. Some of them we already use in Login Form.
-All this elements are simple and can be described by one locator or Selenium element<br/>
+1. **Common Elements**: Buttons, TextFields, Text, Checkbox etc. Some of them we have already used in Login Form.
+All of these elements are simple and can be described with one locator or Selenium element<br/>
 _Note: See full list and more details in <a href="https://jdi-docs.github.io/jdi-light/?java#common-elements">Documentation</a>_<br/>
-2. **Complex elements** like Dropdown, Checklist, RadioButtons, MultSelect, DataList etc..
-This elements work with List of Common Elements one or different types.
-E.g. Dropdown has _value_, _expand arrow_ and _list of options_; Checklist - just list of Checkboxes<br/>
+2. **Complex elements** like Dropdown, Checklist, RadioButtons, MultiSelect, DataList etc..
+These elements work with the List of Common Elements of one or different types.
+E.g. Dropdown has _value_, _expand arrow_ and _list of options_;
+Checklist - just a list of Checkboxes<br/>
 _Note: See full list and more details in <a href="https://jdi-docs.github.io/jdi-light/?java#complex-elements">Documentation</a>_<br/>
 3. **Composite elements** are typified Page Objects.
-This is WebPage, Form, Section and just simple class with list of UI Elements or sub-sections<br/>
+These are WebPage, Form, Section and they are just simple classes with lists of UI Elements or sub-sections<br/>
 _Note: See full list and more details in <a href="https://jdi-docs.github.io/jdi-light/?java#composite-elements">Documentation</a>_<br/>

-Let's look on example: Contact Form on <a href="https://jdi-testing.github.io/jdi-light/contacts.html" target="_blank">Contacts page</a> <br/>
+Let's look at an example: Contact Form on <a href="https://jdi-testing.github.io/jdi-light/contacts.html" target="_blank">Contacts page</a> <br/>
-This Form opposite to Login Form has more different UI elemnts.
+This Form, contrary to Login Form, has more different UI elements.
 Let's describe it.<br/>

 ```java
 public class ContactForm extends Form<ContactInfo> {